-Driven by a keen desire to create, Sanne Terweij (1984) taunts time by capsuling what's fleeting in abstract pieces that unite craftsmanship, design and art.
+Driven by a keen desire to create, Sanne Terweij (Amsterdam, 1984 ) is capturing that what's fleeting in abstract pieces that unite craftsmanship and art.

 As an artist, she gets up-close with her memories, everyday observations and emotions.
 In her studio full scenes are stripped down and translated into what she finds their essence: colour combinations that speak to your soul.

 While creating, her method is one of intuitive precision.

-A duality that lets her be guided by her gut feeling while using exact chemical processes and laborious historical pigments to manipulate pieces of metal and scraps of canvas.
+A duality that lets her be guided by her gut feeling while using exact chemical processes and laborious historical pigments to manipulate pieces of metal like copper and brass.

 It’s this somewhat repetitive method that kindles the calm in a usually quite restless spirit.

-As her work often heavily relies on the process of oxidation, time isn't just Sanne's to defy – it's also her greatest ally
+As her current body of work heavily relies on the process of oxidation, time isn't just Sanne's to defy – it's also her greatest ally.

 Intertwined with her work as an artist are Sanne’s other businesses , Insane Backdrops and Insane Productions.